Getting to Know Your Neighborhood: The South End

-Among Boston’s most vibrant cultural hubs, the Boston Center for the Arts (BCA) supports three resident theater companies and houses an art gallery and studio space for local artists.
-One of the buildings in the complex is the Cyclorama, a massive brick rotunda built in 1884 and topped by a copper skylight dome, which is included on the National Register of Historic Places.
-A former skating rink and a flower market, the 23,000-square-foot space is now a venue for artistic shows, public events, and private functions.
-In 2004, through a partnership with the Huntington Theatre Company, the BCA opened the Stanford Calderwood Pavilion, Boston’s newest theater, housing two separate spaces: the 370-seat Virginia Wimberly Theatre and the 200-seat Nancy and Edward Roberts Studio Theatre.
-The Calderwood serves as a second stage for the Huntington, as well as a venue for a number of smaller companies.
+Among the city’s most vibrant cultural hubs, the Boston Center for the Arts (BCA) supports four resident arts organizations and theater companies (Artmorpheus, Company One, SpeakEasy Stage, and the Theater Offensive) and houses an art gallery and studio space for local artists.
+One of the buildings, the Cyclorama, a massive brick rotunda built in 1884 and topped by a copper skylight dome, is on the National Register of Historic Places.
+Formerly home to a bazaar and later a flower market, the 23,000-square-foot space is now a venue for art shows, public events, and private functions.
+In 2004, through a partnership with the Huntington Theatre Company, the BCA opened the Stanford Calderwood Pavilion, with two performance spaces: the 372-seat Virginia Wimberly Theatre and the 250-seat Nancy and Edward Roberts Studio Theatre.
+The pavilion is a second stage for the Huntington, as well as a venue for a number of smaller companies.

 541 Tremont St.

-This exuberant bohemian restaurant–music venue features hip vibes, cool tunes, and delicious plates.
-Nosh on tasty appetizers like “fall-off-the-bone” baby back ribs, and then go for one of the entrees.
-We recommend the Beehive prime burger.
-With live music every night, this is a great place to hear local musicians and up-and-coming jazz bands, like Bagels the Dog.
-One visit and you’ll see why the Beehive has become one of the city’s premier nightlife destinations.
+This exuberant bohemian restaurant–music venue has hip vibes, cool tunes, and delicious plates.
+Try tasty appetizers like “fall-off-the-bone” baby back ribs, and then go for one of the entrées, like the Beehive Royal Cheeseburger or butternut squash lasagna.
+Live music multiple nights a week makes it a premier nightlife destination and a great place to hear local musicians and up-and-coming jazz bands.
+There’s a popular brunch on weekends.

 Banyan Bar & Refuge